 Those good microorganisms I talked about are known as 'probiotics' while the food that fuels them is called 'prebiotics.'
 There are also 'postbiotics' which refers to the 'waste' created when the probiotics feed on prebiotics.
 Clever stuff, huh?

 How can you maintain a healthy skin microbiome?

 We know that an imbalanced skin microbiome can contribute to problems like acne, rosacea and eczema as well as affecting our skin's important protective barrier function.
 So, how can we boost our beloved biome?

 Firstly, consider your environment and lifestyle.
 Stress, lack of sleep, hormonal changes or allergies can all cause our skin microbiome to go a little haywire.

 Next, take time to pare back your skincare routine.
 Over-layering with different formulas and actives can compromise our skin's protective barrier and natural equilibrium.
 Protect it with plant oils rich in antioxidants that allow those good microbes to flourish.
 And strengthen that all-important skin barrier with plant-based vitamins and minerals that are the building blocks for collagen production and cell turnover.
-By Sarah London Organic Facial Oil is abundant in a variety of regenerative omegas, vitamins and minerals that help to balance the skin microbiome and build resilience to external pathogens.
+By Sarah London Hero Facial Oil is abundant in a variety of regenerative omegas, vitamins and minerals that help to balance the skin microbiome and build resilience to external pathogens.